Hanukkah and Christmas: Bridging the “Great Divide”

 Although I like both holidays a lot, I am actually concerned about something far more important.
 You see, the disconnect between Christmas and Hanukkah reflects the deep chasm between Jesus and the Jewish people—and the disconnect between some Christians and the Jewish roots of their own saving faith.
 I crossed this divide when I was 19 years old as I embraced Jesus, the Jewish Messiah, who completely transformed my life.
 Ever since then, I’ve been telling Jewish people and others the glorious Gospel message of reconciliation.

 This is what this holiday season is really about!
 It is my hope and prayer that my beloved Jewish people will receive the gift of God’s redemption in Jesus, the Jewish Messiah.
-This proclamation is the very reason for the existence for your Mission to the Jewish People throughout the past 117 years—helping Jewish people cross the 2,000-year-old gulf between Jesus and His chosen people.
+This proclamation is the very reason for the existence for your Mission to the Jewish People since 1894—helping Jewish people cross the 2,000-year-old gulf between Jesus and His chosen people.

 The Great Divide

 The borough of Brooklyn is where my wife and I make our home.
-It is also the location of our new Charles Feinberg Messianic Center (currently under renovation)—in the heart of an Orthodox Jewish community.
+It is also the location of our Charles L. Feinberg Center for Messianic Jewish Studies—in the heart of an Orthodox Jewish community.
 This community provides a clear illustration of the deep divide between Hanukkah and Christmas.

 One of our favorite family activities during this time of the year is to drive around the religious Jewish neighborhoods and also the many Italian and Irish Catholic neighborhoods in Brooklyn.
 In the latter neighborhoods, there are rows of homes stretching for miles with the most ornate Christmas decorations you have ever seen!
 And in the Jewish neighborhoods, there are similar rows of homes with beautiful Hanukkah menorahs glowing in their front windows.
 It is very rare to see a home decorated for Christmas and a home decorated for Hanukkah next door to each other.

-The neighborhood where we are renovating the Charles Feinberg Messianic Center is one where all you see from home to home are menorahs.
+The neighborhood of the Feinberg Center is one where all you see from home to home are menorahs.
 There is not a Christmas tree, reindeer, Santa or nativity scene anywhere in this very religious Jewish community.
-The Jewish people who surround our new center believe that Christmas is a Gentile story and that believing in Jesus, for a Jewish person, is the same as committing “ethnic suicide.”
+The Jewish people who surround our center believe that Christmas is a Gentile story and that believing in Jesus, for a Jewish person, is the same as committing “ethnic suicide.”
 Our neighbors simply do not know the Jewish side of the Christmas story.